Balangiga massacre

 The Balangiga massacre was an incident in which the residents of the town of Balangiga on the Philippines island of Samar conducted a surprise attack on an occupying unit of the US 9th Infantry, killing 54.
-It is also known as the Balangiga encounter, Balangiga incident, or Balangiga conflict.
+It is also known as the Battle of Balangiga, Balangiga encounter, Balangiga incident, or Balangiga conflict.
 The incident occurred on September 28, 1901, over five months after the April 19 publication of a "Peace Manifesto" by Emilio Aguinaldo acknowledging and accepting the sovereignty of the United States throughout the Philippines.
 Some Filipino historians have asserted that the term Balangiga Massacre more appropriately refers to actions ordered in retaliation by American General Jacob H. Smith during the pacification of Samar that resulted in an estimated 2,000 Filipino civilians killed and over 200 homes burned.

 Background

 The battle was a military operation planned by Captain Eugenio Daza (an area commander of Captain General Vicente Lukbán's forces in southeastern Samar) and transpired in Balangiga in 1901 during the Philippine–American War.
 (Note: Both Lukban and Gaza had been officers in the Philippine Revolutionary Army before that organization was dispersed on November 13, 1899 in favor of guerilla warfare.)
 The attack was led by Valeriano Abanador, who was the Jefe de la Policía (Chief of Police).